 This means that more engaged audience for your WordPress website and a significant increase in your overall page views and returning to visitors.

-Setting up Web Push Notifications in WordPress with OneSignal
+Add Web Push Notifications in WordPress with OneSignal Plugin

 However, OneSignal is a free service that permits you to add push notifications to any site, web, or mobile application.

-When the plugin is activated, this will add a new menu item labeled OneSignal in the WordPress Admin Bar.
+After the installation process, this will add a new menu item labeled OneSignal in the WordPress Admin Bar.

 By clicking on it you will go to the plugin’s settings page.